ibexa/documentation-developer/docs/getting_started/install_ez_enterprise.md

         If you are using Platform.sh, you can set the token as an environment variable.

-        When you do, make sure the **Visible during runtime** box in Platform.sh configuration in *unchecked*.
+        When you do, make sure the **Visible during runtime** box in Platform.sh configuration is *unchecked*.
         This will ensure that the token is not exposed.

         ![Setting token to be invisible during runtime](img/psh_addvariable.png)